 Abbott's Lobster in Noank

-This restaurant is my CT favorite place to eat seafood.
+This restaurant is my favorite place to eat seafood in Connecticut.
 It's right on the water and the views are spectacular.

-The dining is indoors or outdoors, first come, first served, no reservations, BYOB.
+The dining is indoors or outdoors, first-come, first-served, with no reservations, and BYOB.

 In the middle of the summer, you may have a hard time at dinner time finding a parking space and you WILL wait in line.

-I've recently lunched at Abbott's on the way back from winning a few hundred bucks at Foxwoods.
+I've lunched at Abbott's on the way back from winning a few hundred bucks at Foxwoods.
 Instead of lobster, I opted for steamers, a cup of Rhode Island chowder, and crabcakes.
-Top it off with an apple crumb dessert covered in whipped cream, and I'm automatically off my low sugar diet!
+Top it off with an apple crumb dessert covered in whipped cream, and I'm automatically off my low-sugar diet!
 An excellent lunch for a seafood lover!